-The master plan should define those power projects that rank high from economical point of view and have a minimum negative impact on the environment and positive impact on the society.
-Such a score card for the energy projects helps decisions makers to filter out which of proposed projects are likely to become controversial and disputed and which one not.
-It also directs the attention to those project areas that should be protected and left untouched by human developments.
+The master plan should define those power projects that rank high from an economical point of view, have a minimum negative impact on the environment, and positive impact on the society.
+Such a score card for the energy projects helps decisions makers to filter out which of the proposed projects are likely to become controversial and disputed and which ones not.
+It also directs the attention to those project areas that might have protective value and should be left untouched by human development.

 3.3.
-The Organization of the Master Plan.
+The organization of the Master Plan

 The Ministry of Industry is responsible for the master plan in co-operation with the Ministry for the Environment.
-A special Steering Committee of 16 members for the first phase of the project was established in April 1999.
+A special Steering Committee of 16 members was established in April 1999 for the first phase of the project.
 In its function it was supported by about 50 experts working in four different working groups.

 The members of the Steering Committee were appointed by the ministers of industry and the environment.
 It included representatives of the two ministries and their key institutions, the chairmen of each of the four workgroups, people involved in local government and representatives of tourist industry and of NGO's.
-The committee was chaired by Mr. Sveinbjörn Björnsson, director of the Resource Department of Orkustofnun and former rector of the University of Iceland.
-The duty of the Steering committee was to define the project and to coordinate the work and the working methods of the working groups which carried out the main part of the work.
-The working groups collected available data on the various projects and project areas and suggested further data collection and needed exploration work which was then evaluated by the Steering committeee and passed on to the Ministry of Energy for decision and execution.
+The committee was chaired by Prof. Sveinbjörn Björnsson, director of the Resource Department of Orkustofnun and former rector of the University of Iceland.
+The duty of the Steering committee was to define the projects and to coordinate the work and the working methods of the working groups which carried out the main part of the work.
+The working groups collected available data on the various projects and project areas and suggested further data collection and needed exploration work which was then evaluated by the Steering Committee and passed on to Orkustofnun for decision and execution.
 The Steering Committee worked jointly with the working groups in finding ways for their evaluation of the proposed energy projects.
-The conclusions of each of the working groups were analysed by the Steering Committee and their ranking of the projected evaluated and combined to define a general ranking table for all the energy projects evaluated by the working groups.
-The Steering Committee held monthly meetings and called regularily for public meetings to inform on the progress of the master plan and to obtain suggestions and comments from interested parties.
-The public meetings were not only held in Reykjavík but also in the regions of proposed power projects to ease the participation of all interested citicens.
+The conclusions of each of the working groups were analyzed by the Steering Committee and their ranking of the projects evaluated and combined to define a general ranking table for all the energy projects evaluated by the working groups.
+The Steering Committee held monthly meetings and called regularly for public meetings to inform on the progress of the master plan and to obtain suggestions and comments from interested parties.
+The public meetings were not only held in Reykjavík but also in the regions of proposed power projects to ease the participation of all interested citizens.

-Orkustofnun was the main organizing agency and Dr. Hákon Adalsteinsson, chief project manager, at the Resource Department at Orkustofnun worked closely with the Steering Committee and its chairman during the development of the master plan.
-In between Steering Committee meetings the chairman and the two ministrial representatives operated as an executive board of the committee.
+Orkustofnun was the main organizing agency and Dr. Hákon Adalsteinsson, chief project manager at the Resource Department at Orkustofnun, worked closely with the Steering Committee and its chairman during the development of the master plan.
+In between Steering Committee meetings the chairman and the two ministerial representatives operated as an executive board of the committee.